-20. The current contract between the Court and Heijmans covers preventive maintenance10 in accordance with a contractually agreed and defined schedule of preventive activities (annual maintenance plan) against a fixed periodic fee, and corrective maintenance11 with defined response and repair times depending on the criticality of the element concerned for the operations of the Court.
-The Court's Facilities Management Unit manages and controls the current contract with Heijmans and monitors its performance.

-21. The contractor is also responsible for the development and yearly update of multiannual capital replacement plans indicating the expected duration of the useful lives of the various building components and the estimated costs for their replacement.
+- The current contract between the Court and Heijmans covers preventive 20. maintenance in accordance with a contractually agreed and defined schedule of preventive activities (annual maintenance plan) against a fixed periodic fee, and corrective maintenance with defined response and repair times depending on the criticality of the element concerned for the operations of the Court.
+The Court's Facilities Management Unit manages and controls the current contract with Heijmans and monitors its performance. - The contractor is also responsible for the development and yearly update of multiannual capital replacement plans indicating the expected duration of the useful lives of the various building components and the estimated costs for their replacement.
 These plans take the outcome of the annual condition assessment into account and the contractor's proposals are compiled in medium- and long-term plans, submitted to the Court.
-The implementation of the proposal is to be determined by the Court.

-22. Under the current contractual arrangements, several financing models to fund longterm, capital replacement have been analysed.
+The implementation of the proposal is to be determined by the Court. - Under the current contractual arrangements, several financing models to fund longterm, capital replacement have been analysed.
 For reliable funding, a financial reserve is needed to cope with unforeseen and emergent requirements.
-The fund should always have a positive balance.

-23. As further key parameters, the timely availability of the funds has been identified and that funding has to be sufficient to cover the capital replacement needs to avoid business disruptions and to avoid consequential damages due to unforeseen outages of building functions.

-24. Index adjustments and interest rates used in these projections are inevitably subject to fluctuation and, therefore, should be taken as indicative parameters in this report.

-25. The following funding models have been examined:

-26. Scenario 1: Funding of capital replacements as part of the regular Programme Budget

-27. A 2.6 per cent index adjustment that is constant during the 20 years of the duration of the long-term plan has been calculated under the assumptions of the calculation model.
-The average increase12 of the construction cost of new residential buildings in the Netherlands since 2016 was used to calculate the index adjustment.
+The fund should always have a positive balance. - 23.
+As further key parameters, the timely availability of the funds has been identified and that funding has to be sufficient to cover the capital replacement needs to avoid business disruptions and to avoid consequential damages due to unforeseen outages of building functions. - 24.
+Index adjustments and interest rates used in these projections are inevitably subject to fluctuation and, therefore, should be taken as indicative parameters in this report. - 25.
+The following funding models have been examined: - a) Scenario 1: Funding of capital replacements as part of the regular Programme Budget.
+A 2.6 per cent index adjustment that is constant during the 20 years of the duration of the long-term plan has been calculated under the assumptions of the calculation model.
+The average increase 12 of the construction cost of new residential buildings in the Netherlands since 2016 was used to calculate the index adjustment.
 Reference was also made to changes in the BDB index for maintenance of the technical installations for office buildings, which showed an average annual increase of 2.7 per cent.
 The total cost of capital replacements to be funded would be €83.3 million over 20 years.
 The contributions would largely fluctuate between €86 thousand and €27.5 million.
 There would appear, therefore, to be a high risk that the required amounts will not be made available.

-28. Scenario 2: Regular annual contribution (annuity)

-29. This scenario assumed the creation of a fund to which States contribute a fixed annual instalment to cover capital replacement costs, with instalments being as uniform as possible throughout the entire funding period.

-30. An interest rate of 0.4 per cent was used to calculate the return on investment from the fund deposits.
-The selected rate is based on the 10-year average of the 12-month Euribor rate.
-The scenario assumed that the rate would remain stable over the entire period of 20 years.
+4 8-E-091120

-10 Preventive maintenance services are all services and measures aiming to ensure that elements of the building continue to function well, so that the building continues to fulfil its technical function and/or operational condition.
+Preventive maintenance services are all services and measures aiming to ensure that elements of the building continue to function well, so that the building continues to fulfil its technical function and/or operational condition.
 These services include all maintenance, inspections and tests required by law, applicable regulations or by certifying organs.

 11 Corrective maintenance services are all the maintenance and repair services organized and conducted after a defect, a disorder or a fault has manifested, as a result of which the element no longer fulfils the agreed functionality or quality.
-This can relate to technical, functional or aesthetic matters.
+This can relate to technical, functional or aesthetic matters. $^{12}$ EUROSTAT, 23.04.2020.

-12 EUROSTAT, 23.04.2020.